 At every visit, you ask patients (and their parents) what medications they take.
 In PCC EHR, you can quickly review and update the chart record of a patient’s medications.
-When you create a prescription, the Medication History is kept up-to-date, and you can use special features, like the Prescriptions History component and Retail Rx History component, to get a clearer picture of a patient’s medications, make changes, and send refills fast.
+When you create a prescription, the Medication History is kept up-to-date, and you can use special features, like the Prescription History component and Retail Rx History component, to get a clearer picture of a patient’s medications, make changes, and send refills fast.

-- 1 Review Basic Medication History
+- 1 Review Basic Medication History in PCC EHR

-Review Basic Medication History
+Review Basic Medication History in PCC EHR

 As soon as you open a patient’s chart, you can review what medications they take in the Medication History component.

 By default, the Medication History component appears on the Medical Summary.
 Your practice may also add it to visit notes, phone notes, and portal messages.

 The Medication History component shows all of a patient’s prescribed and reported medications.
 You can filter the list to display only active medications, if you prefer.

 Each medication displays with pertinent details, including the start and stop date.
 At the top of the component, you can see when the patient’s medication history was last modified.
 Beneath the component, you can see when the patient’s medication history was last marked as reviewed.

 You can mark the Medication History as reviewed if you are viewing the component within your patient’s visit note, phone note, or portal message.